spmallette/java-dse-driver/manual/socket_options/README.md

 ### Driver read timeout

-[setReadTimeoutMillis] controls how long the driver waits for a response *from a given Cassandra node* before considering it unresponsive.
+[setReadTimeoutMillis] controls how long the driver waits for a response *from a given DSE node* before considering it unresponsive.

-Cassandra normally provides a guaranteed response time for each type of query, as shown by these parameters in `cassandra.yaml` (here with their default values):
+DSE normally provides a guaranteed response time for each type of query, as shown by these parameters in `cassandra.yaml` (here with their default values):

 ```yaml